3 Ways to plan for college

 Paul Wellstone to testify at Congressional Field Hearings on why the

 application for financial aid should be free.
-In 2002, I created a tool I
+In 2002, I created a tool for my financial planning practice that I

 called the Net Cost Calculator to help parents gather the information they